 Ash Wednesday services include the words, "Remember you are dust, and to dust you shall return."
-You'd think that we wouldn't have to be reminded to remember death; we're already reminded daily of death's inevitability and unpredictability.
-For instance, our evening news almost always has at least one story of a shooting or a fatal automobile accident.
+You'd think that we wouldn't have to be reminded to remember death; we're reminded daily of death's inevitability and unpredictability.
+Our evening news almost always has at least one story of a shooting or a fatal automobile accident.
 Also, we all have lost loved ones whose absence is difficult.

 We also introduce “tropes” in our interpretation of news stories.
 Who died in shootings today?
 No one with whom I’ve even a casual relationship.
 Where did the shooting happen?
 Not in my neighborhood.
 A hurricane strikes, a plane crashes: but where did it happen?
 Many times we'll worry about a disaster that involves people in our own country; some overseas crises become major news, but not always.

 Though we never get "used" to death and its universality, sometimes the disaster is such that it awakens us to a kind of common expression of concern and humanity.
-One thinks of the Fort Hood shootings last year, and also the recent shootings in Tucson which temporarily inspired national soul-searching about ugly political rhetoric.
+One thinks of the Fort Hood shootings in 2009, and the 2011 shootings in Tucson which temporarily inspired national soul-searching about ugly political rhetoric.
+Disasters in Haiti and Japan caused people to respond compassionately.
 Obviously 9/11 was a tremendous example of solidarity amid tragedy and shock.

 In his hand is the life of every living thing and the breath of every human being (Job.
 12:10).